-From Cape Town to Stellenbosch and Durban to Kruger National Park, these are the best holiday destinations in South Africa for 2020.
+From Cape Town to Stellenbosch and Durban to Kruger National Park, these are the best holiday destinations in South Africa.

 South Africa has been on my dream destination list for a long time now.
 From the country’s amazing wildlife (big five, whales and more) to the wine regions, the beautiful scenery and the food, there are plenty of reasons South Africa is a popular holiday destination.